Tim-Kirkwood/My-first-repository/README2.md

 # Example use:
 ## (1) Preliminaries
-Take BGC from MIBIG, and and analyse with CBLASTER via the command line or CAGECAT web server. ⚠️**WARNING: cblaster must be run with these settings - **⚠️
+Take the [actinorhodin BGC from MIBIG](https://mibig.secondarymetabolites.org/repository/BGC0000194/index.html#r1c1), and analyse with `cblaster` via the command line or `CAGECAT` web server.
+This will generate a set of files, one of which will be a 'binary file', stored at `folder/with/binary.csv`.
+To show that even stringent searches can generate many hits, all core biosynthetic genes (`-r CAC44200.1;CAC44201.1`) and >= 11 hits (`-mh 11`) were required for each hit neighbourhood.

+**⚠️WARNING: To use a binary file in `SyntenyQC collect`, `cblaster` must be run with a ',' binary delimeter and no intermediate genes (`-bde ','` and no `-ig` flag)⚠️**
 ## (2) Collect neighbourhoods
 ### Starting directory structure:
 ```
 folder/with/binary.csv
 ```

-### Command (neighbourhood size kb = 2 x BGC length):
+### Command (neighbourhood size 42566kb = 2 x BGC length):

 ```
 SyntenyQC collect -bp path/to/BGC0000194_binary.txt -ns 42566 -em my_email@domain.com -fn organism -sp -wg